MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-a-reverse-proxy-device-for-sharepoint-server-hybrid.md

 ## The role of a reverse proxy in a SharePoint Server hybrid deployment
 <a name="role"> </a>

-SharePoint Server and SharePoint Online can be configured in a hybrid configuration to securely combine search results and external data from Microsoft Business Connectivity Services.
-Reverse proxy devices play a role in the secure configuration of a hybrid SharePoint Server deployment when inbound traffic from SharePoint Online needs to be relayed to your on-premises SharePoint Server farm.
-For example, if a federated user uses a SharePoint Online search portal that is configured to return hybrid search results, a reverse proxy device intercepts and pre-authenticates the request for on-premises SharePoint Server content and then relays it to SharePoint Server.
+SharePoint Server and SharePoint in Microsoft 365 can be configured in a hybrid configuration to securely combine search results and external data from Microsoft Business Connectivity Services.
+Reverse proxy devices play a role in the secure configuration of a hybrid SharePoint Server deployment when inbound traffic from SharePoint in Microsoft 365 needs to be relayed to your on-premises SharePoint Server farm.
+For example, if a federated user uses a SharePoint in Microsoft 365 search portal that is configured to return hybrid search results, a reverse proxy device intercepts and pre-authenticates the request for on-premises SharePoint Server content and then relays it to SharePoint Server.
 The reverse proxy device in a hybrid topology provides a secure endpoint for inbound traffic using SSL encryption and client certificate authentication.

 ### How inbound connectivity works

 The following diagrams show how a reverse proxy device is used for inbound connectivity.

-With an inbound search solution, only the SharePoint Online site has search results from both locations.
+With an inbound search solution, only the SharePoint in Microsoft 365 site has search results from both locations.

 **Inbound connectivity**

 ![A graphic of an inbound proxy.](../media/Inbound.gif)

-In the example below, a federated user on the Internet uses the SharePoint Online search portal to search for content in both SharePoint Online and her company's on-premises SharePoint Server server.
+In the example below, a federated user on the Internet uses the SharePoint in Microsoft 365 search portal to search for content in both SharePoint in Microsoft 365 and her company's on-premises SharePoint Server server.

 **A federated user on the Internet searches for content that's located on her company's on-premises server.**